 How to Count Macros for Weight Loss

-If counting calories isn’t working for you but you still want to keep track of what you are eating, counting macros just might be what you need.
+Counting calories doesn't work for you but you still want to keep track of what you are eating?
+Counting macros might be what you need.

 What are Macros?